frouo/lembot-public-website/blog/index_/2021-06-10_setup-your-google-sheets-for-lembot.md

 tag: "how to"
 ---

-# How to setup your google sheets for lembot
+# Setup your google sheets for lembot

 Without your explicit permission, lembot cannot edit your Google Sheets and you will get a Google API error `[403] The caller does not have permission`.